Deadline extended! Applications now due Monday, March 7, 2022 at 11:59pm.

 The Joan Hall and Mark Weil Conservation Fund Fellowship is open to undergraduate students from all disciplinary backgrounds.
 The Hall/Weil Fellow will receive professional conservation training from the museum’s Objects Conservator to introduce them to the collections care and preventive conservation activities relating to the museum’s permanent collection.
 The Fellow will assist the conservator, supporting both the short-term and long-term care of original works of art, including condition reporting, written and digital photo-documentation, dusting and basic cleaning of art, stabilizing of art, preparing art for loan and travel, as well as monitoring works on display and in storage.

-The Hall/Weil Fellow will receive $10.90 per hour and must commit to a two-year fellowship, serving six hours per week during the fall and spring semesters.
-This program is open to undergraduate students at any local college or university graduating in 2022 or later.
-Students who are not U.S. citizens are welcome to apply if they attend RISD or if have a visa that is valid for the entire program (through May 2022).
+The Hall/Weil Fellow must commit to a two-year fellowship, serving six hours per week during the fall and spring semesters.
+The fellow will receive will receive $12.55 per hour, disbursed through student payroll for RISD students or as an annual stipend check for non-RISD students.
+This program is open to undergraduate students at any local college or university graduating in 2024 or later.
+Students who are not U.S. citizens are welcome to apply if they attend RISD or if have a visa that is valid for the entire program (through May 2024).
+Because this position is a 2-year commitment, interested students should consider their availability to commit for the duration of the fellowship.
+Eligibility for those planning to study abroad will be addressed on a case-by-case basis.
+The fellow and supervisor will agree to a regular schedule each semester of 2- to 3-hour shifts adding up to 6 hours per week, to be scheduled between 9 and 5 on weekdays.

 Experience and knowledge in fine art, studio art, art history, archaeology or science is preferred.
 Excellent verbal and written communication skills are necessary, and a familiarity with the art materials used to create three-dimensional works of art is preferred; a basic understanding of science, especially chemistry, is preferred but not required.
 Additional skills such as patience, the ability to notice and focus on minute details, and fine motor skills are often necessary for work in conservation.
-The deadline for submitting applications is February 28, 2020, at 11:59 pm.
-Interviews will be held from mid to late March and all applicants will be notified by mid-April.
-Training begins in early September 2020.
+Interviews will be held from mid- to late March and all applicants will be notified by mid-April.
+Training begins in early September 2022.

 Benefits for the Hall/Weil Fellow include: